Text Analytics: 5 Examples To Open Your Eyes to Your Own Opportunities

 Across all industries, business users are learning the value of their raw text.
 By mining this data, they can save operational costs, assist with predicting the future, and uncover insights previously not available, and gain insights into future trends.

 Is it hard to believe that 80 percent of business data is in the form of text?

 Examples include call center transcripts, online reviews, customer surveys, and other text documents.
 What a gold mine waiting to be discovered!
 Text mining and analytics turn these untapped data sources from words to actions.
 However, to do so, each company needs to have the skillsets, infrastructure, and analytic mindset to adopt these cutting edge technologies.
 To better assess your ability to embrace text mining solutions, Zencos has developed a self-evaluation analytics checklist to assess your companies readiness to become analytically driven.

 Data scientists analyze text using advanced data science techniques.
 The data from the text reveals customer sentiments toward subjects or unearths other insights.

 There are two ways to use text analytics (also called text mining) or natural language processing (NLP) technology.

 You can convert free-form text into structured data for use in predictive models or unearth hidden patterns in your data.
-With text mining, you can flag potential customers eligible for cross-selling, forecast citizens’ sentiments, or understand behaviors that predict fraud.
+With text mining, you can flag potential customers eligible for cross-selling, forecast customers’ sentiments, or understand behaviors that predict fraud.